AssassinLYZ/pathFind/README.md

 # Path-Finding-Visualisation
-This is a Algorithm visualization for my assessment
+This is a Path Finding Algorithm visualization for my assessment